 The right project management framework can help you organize your work in a more structured way.
-Project management provides you with processes and guidelines to help deliver efficient and effective projects.
+Project management provides you with processes and guidelines to help deliver efficient and effective output.
 To find the right one, ask yourself - what’s the best way to work for your team?

 4. Implement task management in your team

 Task management allows you to maximize your efficiency and effectiveness by breaking large goals into smaller stepping stones.
 This makes prioritizing, optimizing workflows and getting work done easier as it’s configured in smaller pieces.

 Since prioritization is key with task management, you can leverage the different features it offers to focus on the most important work.
 You can also track how many activities you finished in different time frames.

 This makes it easier to become more efficient as time passes.
 You can track how long you spend on different activities, and find back past activities without searching across folders or docs.